enjaku4/rabarber/README.md

   config.when_unauthorized = -> (controller) { ... }
 end
 ```

+- `cache_enabled` must be a boolean determining whether roles should be cached.
+Roles are cached by default to avoid unnecessary database queries.
+If you want to disable caching, set this option to `false`.

 - `current_user_method` must be a symbol representing the method that returns the currently authenticated user.
 The default value is `:current_user`.

 - `must_have_roles` must be a boolean determining whether a user with no roles can access endpoints permitted to everyone.
 The default value is `false` (allowing users without roles to access endpoints permitted to everyone).